Erebot/Plop/docs/src/Usage.rst

 ~~~~~~~

 Filters are associated with either :ref:`loggers <Loggers>` or
-:ref:`handlers <handlers>` through an object implementing
+:ref:`handlers <handlers>` through an object derived from the
-:api:`Plop::FiltersCollectionInterface` (usually an instance of
+:api:plop:`Plop\\FiltersCollectionAbstract` abstract class
-:api:`Plop::FiltersCollection`) and are used to restrict which messages
+(usually an instance of :api:plop:`Plop\\FiltersCollection`) and are used
-will be handled.
+to restrict which messages will be handled.
 They are applied once the message has been turned into a log record
 and work by defining various criteria such a record must respect.